Deconstructed Hypercharge: A Natural Model of Flavour: Introduction

 To build towards a UV complete model, we envisage that the first layer of NP, namely the $Z'$ associated with the deconstructed gauge symmetry as well as the scalar sector that breaks it to the SM, lies at a low scale $f \approx$ TeV.
+This is required by finite naturalness, to avoid a finely-tuned electroweak scale irrespective of what BSM dynamics resides at even heavier scales.
 The light Yukawas are realised as higher-dimensional operators at this scale, which come from integrating out heavier states at a scale $4\pi f \approx$ 10 TeV.
-At this second threshold, we also envisage a solution to the large hierarchy problem such as supersymmetry (SUSY) or compositeness of the Higgs (CH), which protects the scale $f$ from radiative corrections.
-Achieving consistency with flavour bounds in the latter strongly-coupled CH scenario severely restricts how the $U(2)^5$ flavour symmetry may be broken.
+At this second threshold, we also envisage a solution to the large hierarchy problem such as supersymmetry (SUSY) or compositeness, which protects the scale $f$ from radiative corrections.
+While we do not commit to any particular UV dynamics at the scale $4\pi f$ in this paper (meaning we do not explicitly specify how the {\em large} hierarchy problem is solved), we do take care to consider the impact of such a sector on sensitive flavour observables via a model-independent spurion analysis.
+As we will show, achieving consistency with flavour bounds in the case where the UV theory is strongly coupled severely restricts how the $U(2)^5$ flavour symmetry may be broken.
 Indeed, without having to specify an explicit solution to the large hierarchy problem, we are already pointed to a very specific UV completion of the Yukawa sector of the DH model via generic spurion arguments.
 In particular, the CKM elements $V_{cb}$ and $V_{ub}$ arise from integrating out a heavy vector-like quark doublet, while the light fermion masses and Cabibbo mixing angle originate instead from a heavy Higgs doublet -- with both of these new states residing at the second threshold $\sim 4 \pi f$.
 We emphasize that $f$ should be taken as low as is phenomenologically viable in order to minimize the unavoidable `little hierarchy problem', {\em i.e.} the `tree-level' $v^2/f^2$ sized fine-tuning one must swallow such that the Higgs mass resides at the EW scale rather than its natural scale $f$.